About mediation

 A mediation takes place in an informal setting where participants work together to reach agreement.

-The mediator manages the process so that the people in the dispute better understand each other’s interests and can work together to shape a resolution that is acceptable.
+The mediator helps the people in the dispute understand each other’s interests and work together to find a solution they both accept.
 The dispute is resolved only if all the people involved in it agree.

-People have often relied on the court system to resolve legal disagreements.
-The court system is an important part of the justice system, but it can be time-consuming, expensive and difficult to understand.
+People have often used the court system to resolve legal disagreements.
+The court system is an important part of the justice system, but it can be time-consuming, expensive and hard to understand.

-Mediation is an alternative to going to court and can be used to resolve many different types of disputes, including:
+Mediation is an alternative to court and can be used to resolve many different types of disputes, including:

 • Business, corporate or commercial claims